Tracer diffusion coefficients in a moderately dense granular suspension. Stability analysis and thermal diffusion segregation: Introduction

 The understanding of transport processes occurring in a granular suspension (granular particles immersed in a fluid, like air or water) is still a challenging open problem.
 This is essentially due to the fact that the corresponding granular flow is a multiphase process involving quite different spatial and temporal scales.
 The problem is much more difficult when one considers \emph{multicomponent} gas-solid flows (i.e ., when grains have different masses and sizes), specially when one intends to describe the granular suspension in terms of a set of coupled kinetic equations for each one of the one-particle velocity distributions of the different phases.

-Thus, because of the complexity embodied in the description of multicomponent granular suspensions, a coarse-grained approach is usually adopted where the influence of the background (interstitial) fluid on grains is accounted for through an effective fluid-solid force. \cite{K90,G94,J00,KH01} In some works, \cite{G94,ZW21} this force is simply proportional to the relative mean flow velocity between the solid and gas phases.
-In another studies, \cite{TK95,SMTK96,WZLH09,PS12,H13,WGZS14,SA17,ASG19,SA20} each solid particle is only subjected to the Stokes drag force which takes into account the friction of grains on the viscous surrounding fluid.
+Thus, because of the complexity embodied in the description of multicomponent granular suspensions, a coarse-grained approach is usually adopted where the influence of the background (interstitial) fluid on grains is accounted for through an effective fluid-solid force. \cite{K90,G94,J00,KH01} This assumption holds true under the condition that the concentration of granular particles is sufficiently low, ensuring that the interstitial gas remains unaffected by the presence of the solid particles.
+In simpler terms, the interstitial gas is treated as a \emph{thermostat} at a constant temperature.
+In some works, \cite{G94,ZW21,CBC23} the gas-solid force is simply proportional to the relative mean flow velocity between the solid and gas phases.
 A more sophisticated model \cite{GTSH12} accounts for the thermal fluctuations arising from the fluid and incorporates a stochastic Langevin-like term defined in terms of the (known) temperature of the interstitial gas.
 The stochastic term takes into account the energy transferred to grains due to their ``interactions'' with the background particles.
+In this paper, we adopt the latter model, which is incorporated in the corresponding kinetic equation via a Fokker--Plack term.
+Consistent with other studies, \cite{TK95,SMTK96,WZLH09,PS12,H13,WGZS14,SA17,ASG19,SA20} our analysis is limited to the regime of low Reynolds numbers (Stokes flow).
+In this regime, the inertia of the fluid is negligible compared to its viscous forces.
+Consequently, the virtual mass force resulting from the difference in accelerations of particle and fluid is not considered.
+This force could be important when the solid/gas particle mass ratio is close to unity.
+However, as recently showed, \cite{GG22} the transport coefficients derived by explicitly considering the (elastic) collisions between grains and the molecular gas particles reduce to that using the Fokker-Planck effective model in the Brownian limit.
+This occurs when the solid particles are much heavier than that of the molecular gas.
+Therefore, the results reported in this paper are expected to apply for to situations where the solid/gas particle mass ratio is large.